-“Our goal is to create a mind shift at The Royal Marsden where we get clinicians and administrative staff to start digitizing content and accessing this information electronically long before we implement a new EPR,” she says.
+“Our goal is to create a mind shift at The Royal Marsden where we get clinicians and administrative staff to start digitizing content and accessing this information electronically long before we implement a new EPR,” Emery said.
 “This way, when we cut over to a new EPR, the staff will be used to accessing documents and images in this way and it will streamline change management.”

 The impact of this effort has been significant, particularly for administrative staff and clinicians.

 “The people who see the impact of OnBase on a day-to-day basis are the clinical administrative staff,” said Marcus Thorman, chief financial officer at The Royal Marsden.
 “It’s transformed the way they work.
 They no longer have to handle individual paper records for individual patients.
 They are no longer losing pieces of paper, seeing documents go missing or forever chasing after stuff.
 It’s all there digitally in the system.”

 Clinicians have gained the benefit of a more complete view of the patient.